-And you can’t have a well-made, comfy bed without carefully considered linens.
+And you can’t have a well-made, comfy bed without carefully considered luxury sheets.
+(A nice or are perfect for creating that comfy bed!)

 Ditto for your bath towels, which are also used intimately by your guests.
 And when these towels are of inferior quality, mismatched, or (the horror!) bleach-stained, your guest’s impression will be… not great.

-Equally important, though, is making your linens work for you.
+Equally important, though, is making your sheet set work for you.
 As you’ll read here at TDG, it’s all about finding the ideal balance between quality products and time-saving measures to help make turnovers easier for you and your crew.

 Here are my Top 4 Tips for you to keep in mind.